-Mahlab (also known as mahlep and mahlepi) is a spice that comes from the stone of the St Lucie cherry.
+Mahlab (also known as mahlep and malepi) is a spice that comes from the stone of the St Lucie cherry.
 It has a nutty-marzipan sweetness and a hint of cherry blossom, which is harnessed in Middle Eastern pastries and bakes.
 Mahlab is a delicate spice.
 The pale kernels should freshly ground on demand because the powder quickly loses potency, which is why it's always best to buy whole.
-Lightly crushed mahlab kernels might be infused in milk for a fragrant rice pudding, crème brulee or custard base for ice cream.
+Lightly crushed mahlab kernels might be infused in milk for a fragrant rice pudding, crème Brulee or custard base for ice cream.

 Whole mahlab kernels retain their potency far longer than pre-ground.
 Still, they should be kept in a dark, airtight tin and ground on demand.